orkes-io/orkes-conductor-client/docs/workflow/README.md

 # Conductor Workflows

-Workflow can be defined as the collection of tasks and operators that specifies the order and execution of the defined tasks.
+Workflow can be defined as the collection of tasks and operators that specify the order and execution of the defined tasks.
 This orchestration occurs in a hybrid ecosystem that encircles serverless functions, microservices, and monolithic applications.

-In this section, we will dive deeper into creating and executing Conductor workflows using Java SDK.
+This section will dive deeper into creating and executing Conductor workflows using Java SDK.

 [![GitHub stars](https://img.shields.io/github/stars/conductor-oss/conductor.svg?style=social&label=Star&maxAge=)](https://GitHub.com/conductor-oss/conductor/)